 Time for the plane to land!
 This plane has no seat-belts and open overhead bins.
 The stewardess has walked up and down the aisle the entire trip handing out fans, snacks, and small bottles of oil that are supposed to cure everything.
 I thank the Lord that we are here safely!

 Praise God!
-I was able to see Mrs. Li tonight!
+I was able to see Mrs. Li tonight.
 Carla, my roommate, and I took a taxi to her apartment.
-It was a scary ride as the driver didn’t believe on turning on his headlights except for a moment at the intersection.
-He slowed down slightly, flashed on his lights, looked both ways, and then zoomed through after turning out his headlights again!
-We were praying for safety the whole way!
-But the driver was kind to walk us up four flights of stairs and find Mrs. Li’s door in the dark hallway.
-The door was not clearly marked, so we never would have found her without his help.
+The driver didn’t believe in turning on his headlights except for a moment at the intersection.
+He slowed down slightly, flashed on his lights, looked both ways, and then zoomed through after turning out his headlights again.
+I squeezed my eyes shut and prayed.
+The driver walked us up four flights of stairs and found Mrs. Li’s door in the dark hallway.
+We never would have found her unmarked door without his help.

-She lives with her parents, and her new baby boy in two rooms with one dim light bulb hanging from the ceiling.
-We could barely see each other, but they were so warm and welcoming to us!
-I was able to give Mrs. Li several gifts from her husband for their new baby (who he has yet to see), and give her photos of her husband that I took before I left.
-Her baby had little pieces of tape on his ear to hold the acupuncture needles in place because he has been ill.
+She lives with her parents and her new baby boy in two rooms with one dim light bulb hanging from the ceiling.
+We could barely see each other, but they welcomed us warmly.
+I gave Mrs. Li several gifts from her husband for their new baby (who he has yet to see) and gave her photos of her husband that I took before I left.
+Her baby had tiny pieces of tape on his ear to hold the acupuncture needles in place to cure his illness.

-The translator volunteered to try and track down Mr & Mrs P for me tomorrow.
-It is nearly impossible to get connections on the telephones here because they are so unreliable just as Mr S, my Chinese teacher, warned me.
-I do pray it would work out!
+The translator volunteered to try and track down Mr. and Mrs. P for me tomorrow.
+It is nearly impossible to get connections on the telephones here because they are so unreliable just as Mr. S, my Chinese teacher, warned me.
+I pray it will work out.

 Xian, June 7, 1986